 The Cloud Storage XML API supports several standard HTTP request methods.
 Each method can use numerous request headers and response headers.
 The XML API documentation describes all of the supported HTTP methods as well as the most frequently used headers for each method.

-Some methods are used to get or put data or get or put metadata.
+Some methods are used to work with both data and metadata depending on context.
 For example, you can use one PUT Bucket request to create a bucket followed by a second PUT Bucket request to configure logging for the bucket.

 The following list shows which XML API method you use to accomplish bucket and object tasks.